 - the different types of painting surfaces; panels vs. canvas.

-- what the value and purpose mediums and when to use them to make the paint perform differently (dry faster, slower, leave brush strokes etc.).
+- what the value and purpose of mediums are and when to use them to make the paint perform differently (dry faster, slower, leave brush strokes, etc.).

 - the different types of brushes and how to care for them.

 Not sure what you need to keep your oil painting brushes clean?
 What do you do with the stuff that you cleaned your brushes with?
 In addition to the below, purchase the following from your local store:

 - Murphy's Oil Soap